How to Set Marketing Goals?

 At the beginning of a new financial year, it is the perfect time to set or revise your marketing goals.
 The truth is, if you’re in business, you need a marketing plan.
 A marketing plan acts as an extension of your business plan; it’s important to have your business plan finalised first so that your marketing efforts are not made in vain.
 That way, your marketing plan will support your wider business plan and help your business move in the direction you wish to take it.

 So, why is it so important to plan your marketing goals?
-Having clear goals, a refined focus, will make success much more likely than if you are simply “winging it” with a Facebook campaign.
+Having clear goals and a refined focus will make success much more likely than if you are simply “winging it” with a Facebook campaign.
 Your goals can be weekly, monthly or yearly targets.
-Once your goals are set, you can determine what marketing channels will help you get there.
+Once your goals are set, you can determine what marketing channels and tactics will help you get there.

 Example Marketing Goals: Short-Term